Key Steps in Selling Your Home with a HELOC

 What Happens if the HELOC Exceeds the Home’s Value?

 When selling a property with a home equity line of credit (HELOC), you need to know what happens if the HELOC is more than your home’s value.
-This can happen if home prices drop or if you’ve borrowed more against your property.
+This can happen if home prices drop or you’ve borrowed more against your property.
 If the total debt, including the HELOC, exceeds your property’s market value, selling it can become complicated.

 How to Schedule Your Closing to Align with HELOC Terms